ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning-other-topics.rst

 enter 350.
 Negative values are for a CCW turning main rotor that requires left roll to compensate.

-..warning:: **Important Note** - do not use the radio trims at all.
-Make sure they are at the same position as when the :ref:`common-accelerometer-calibration` was done.
+..  warning:: Do not use the radio trims at all.
+Make sure they are at the same position as when the :ref:`common-radio-control-calibration` was done.

 After setting the :ref:`ATC_HOVR_ROL_TRM<ATC_HOVR_ROL_TRM>` now hover the helicopter again.
 If it still drifts make small adjustments to the :ref:`SERVO1_TRIM<SERVO1_TRIM>` , :ref:`SERVO2_TRIM<SERVO2_TRIM>` and :ref:`SERVO3_TRIM<SERVO3_TRIM>` .